Employment

 • Collaborate with HMI’s alumni and parent community to engage prospective students and families

-• Make and communicate admissions decisions for all HMI programs
+• Make and communicate admissions and financial aid decisions for all HMI programs

 • Serve as an advocate for students and families receiving financial aid